citp/privacy-policy-historical/c/co/con/concern.net.md

 Any changes we may make to our privacy statement in the future will be posted on this page.
 Please check this Privacy Statement occasionally to see any updates or changes to our privacy statement.

-## Contact

-Questions, comments and requests regarding this privacy statement are welcomed and should be addressed to: The Data Protection Officer, Concern Worldwide, 52/55 Lower Camden Street, Dublin 2, Ireland or [[email protected]](https://web.archive.org/cdn-cgi/l/email-protection#98dcc8d7d8fbf7f6fbfdeaf6b6f6fdec) or call 01 417 7700.
+Questions, comments and requests regarding this privacy statement are welcomed and should be addressed to: The Data Protection Officer, Concern Worldwide, 52/55 Lower Camden Street, Dublin 2, Ireland or [[email protected]](https://web.archive.org/cdn-cgi/l/email-protection#7236223d32111d1c1117001c5c1c1706) or call 01 417 7700.